-To celebrate 150 years of the Gallery, we will be introducing different members of the NGI team every week.
-This week, we ask CSIA intern Niamh Keaveney a few questions...
+To celebrate 150 years of the Gallery, we will be introducing different members of the NGI team.
+We ask Caomhán Mac Con Iomaire, Education Assistant, a few questions...

 Read previous Behind the Scenes with staff members